LukeGrahamLandry/franca/backend/README.md

   (or painfully scavenged from whatever amd tables i can find).
 - Jit compile your program and run it in memory without needing to emit/link an executable.
   You can freely call between jit and aot code (even extern-c code from other compilers) because they follow the same standard abi.
+  (This is what Franca uses for compile-time execution).
 - Emit Mach-O executables directly without depending on an external linker or make relocatable objects for linking with other languages.
 - Ad-hoc signetures for Mach-O binaries so you can target macOS without depending on Apple's `codesign` program.
 - Added a Web Assembly target (outputs the binary format directly).